 11731 State Hwy 37, Benton, IL 62812.

 Johnson Sauk Trail will host a special hunt for disabled hunters this year.
 A lottery will be conducted at Johnson Sauk Trail.
 The date is still awaiting to be determined.
 Hunters are allowed to bring a partner to assist them.
 Both resident and non-residents are allowed to enter the lottery.
 Proof of P2A status must be presented on the day of the hunt.
 It is not necessary to be present for the lottery.

 You can register by calling or stopping in the Johnson-Sauk Trail office, 8:00am - 4:00pm.
 The registration deadline is still awaiting to be determined.

 Hunt location: Johnson Sauk Trail, 28616 Sauk Trail Rd., Kewanee, IL 61443

 For more information call Johnson Sauk Trail at 309-853-2425

 Touch of Nature

-- "TOUCH OF NATURE" - Archery Deer Hunt for people with disabilities to be held November 29 - December 1, 2013 in conjunction with IL Chapter Safari Club International.
-For more information contact email@example.com or 618-949-3305.
-To learn more about the Illinois Chapter go here.
+- Archery Deer Hunt for people with disabilities to be held November 29 thru December 1, 2019 in conjunction with Illinois Chapter of Safari Club International.

 In 1999, these issues were addressed by establishing a new program entitled "Disabled Outdoor Opportunities."
 Objectives for this program include: establishing partnerships with organizations representing people with disabilities and working cooperatively to mainstream DNR programs and facilities to better meet the needs of the individuals they represent, review existing DNR recreational opportunities to identify and eliminate barriers to participation, develop and coordinate training programs for staff and continually provide knowledge on the basic needs and concerns of this segment by working with DNR site planners and engineers to develop integrated barrier free designs for recreational facilities.